Insurance and Risk Management for Employers on Cannabis Legalization

 Q: What is your background, John?

-A: For the past ten years, I have been assisting clients to think about risks within their organization in a different way.
-Using our analytics model, we demonstrate to clients how profitable they are to insurance carriers and identify specific areas for them to implement new, meaningful risk management strategies.
+A: For the past ten years, I have been assisting clients to think differently about risks within their organizations.
+Using our analytics model, we demonstrate how profitable they are to insurance carriers and identify specific areas to implement new, meaningful risk management strategies.

 Q: Cannabis is now legal for recreational use in 21 states and in addition to 37 states that allow medical use.
 How has THC legalization affected or changed insurance for employers?

-A: Its increased risk for multiple aspects, including workers’ compensation, auto liability, and employment practices liability.
+A: It increases risk in multiple aspects, including workers’ compensation, auto liability, and employment practices liability.
 Employers must stay current on evolving legal developments and balance several changes to longstanding laws with their need to maintain safe workplaces.

 Q: How does legalization affect workers’ compensation?